HridayPatel22/AI-Gym-Rep-Tracker/README.md

 ## Tech Stack
 - Programming Language: Python
 - Libraries:
-  - Open CV:  For video capture and visualization
+  - Open CV:  For video capture and visualization.
-  - MediaPipe: For pose detection and landmark analysis
+  - MediaPipe: For pose detection and landmark analysis.
-  - NumPy: For angle calculations (np.array and np.arctan2 functions) and coordinate conversion (scale coordinates for annotations on video feed)
+  - NumPy: For angle calculations (np.array and np.arctan2 functions) and coordinate conversion (scale coordinates for annotations on video feed).
 - IDE: Visual Studio Code

 ## Installation